Neurosurgery in Istanbul - coordinator support

 I help collect MRI, CT, discharge summaries, and reports, send them to a neurosurgeon in Istanbul, organize consultation, travel, and Russian-language support.

-When a person is told that a neurosurgeon should be consulted, many questions remain open: whether surgery is really needed, which doctor should review the case, which images should be prepared, and how much time to allow for travel.
-I help collect medical materials, send them to the right specialist in Istanbul, and build a route without unnecessary steps.
+When a person is told to consult a neurosurgeon, many questions stay open.
+Is surgery really needed?
+Which doctor should review the case?
+Which images should be prepared?
+How much time should travel take?
+I help collect medical materials.
+I send them to the right specialist in Istanbul.
+And I build a route without unnecessary steps.

-Neurosurgery includes different situations: spine conditions, brain and spinal cord tumors, vascular conditions, trauma consequences, hydrocephalus, pain, and neurological symptoms that require a surgeon’s assessment.
-This page explains how I organize a second opinion, consultation, surgery, and support in Istanbul.
+Neurosurgery covers many different situations.
+These include spine conditions, brain and spinal cord tumors, and vascular conditions.
+They also include trauma consequences, hydrocephalus, and pain.
+Neurological symptoms that need a surgeon’s assessment count too.
+This page explains how I organize a second opinion and consultation.
+It also covers surgery and support in Istanbul.

 Why Istanbul for neurosurgery

 In neurosurgery, the operation is only one part of the route.
-The patient needs MRI or CT performed in a useful protocol, an experienced neurosurgeon, neuroradiologist, anesthesiologist, intensive care, laboratory, and sometimes an oncologist, radiation oncologist, or rehabilitation specialist.
-In Istanbul, this route can be built inside a multidisciplinary clinic where these specialists work in one system.
+The patient needs MRI or CT performed in a useful protocol.
+The patient also needs an experienced neurosurgeon, neuroradiologist, and anesthesiologist.
+Intensive care and a laboratory are needed too.
+Sometimes an oncologist, radiation oncologist, or rehabilitation specialist also takes part.
+In Istanbul, this route can be built inside a multidisciplinary clinic.
+There, these specialists work in one system.

-In a neurosurgical case, I focus on practical questions: who will review the images, whether the needed diagnostic base is available, how quickly the doctor can answer, whether a written conclusion can be issued, and who stays in contact after the appointment.
+In a neurosurgical case, I focus on practical questions.
+Who will review the images?
+Is the needed diagnostic base available?
+How quickly can the doctor answer?
+Can a written conclusion be issued?
+And who stays in contact after the appointment?

 Which methods may be discussed

-A neurosurgeon does not review “an image in general”; the doctor reviews a specific task.
-For spine conditions, this may be disc herniation, spinal canal stenosis, instability, tumor, trauma, or nerve compression.
-The doctor may discuss conservative care, observation, decompression, disc removal, spinal fixation, or another option.
-The approach depends on symptoms, neurological examination, and MRI or CT data.
+A neurosurgeon does not review “an image in general”.
+The doctor reviews a specific task.
+For spine conditions, this may be disc herniation, spinal canal stenosis, or instability.
+It may also be a tumor, trauma, or nerve compression.
+The doctor may discuss conservative care, observation, or decompression.
+Other options are disc removal, spinal fixation, or another approach.
+The choice depends on symptoms, neurological examination, and MRI or CT data.

 For brain and spinal cord tumors, the decision is built differently.
-The doctor considers location, possible type, size, relation to important brain areas, general condition, and previous tests.
-Treatment for central nervous system tumors may include observation, surgery, radiation therapy, systemic treatment, and supportive care.
-The specific plan is determined by the specialist team after document review and examination.
+The doctor considers location, possible type, and size.
+The doctor also looks at the relation to important brain areas.
+General condition and previous tests matter too.
+Treatment for central nervous system tumors has several options.
+These may include observation, surgery, or radiation therapy.
+They may also include systemic treatment and supportive care.
+The specialist team sets the specific plan.
+They do this after document review and examination.

-In vascular neurosurgery, aneurysms, vascular malformations, and consequences of bleeding may be discussed.
-MRI, CT angiography, digital angiography, and assessment by a vascular neurosurgeon or interventional specialist may be needed.
-Surgery is not always the first step; the doctor may suggest observation, an endovascular approach, or additional diagnostics.
+In vascular neurosurgery, the doctor may discuss aneurysms and vascular malformations.
+Consequences of bleeding may also come up.
+The case may need MRI, CT angiography, or digital angiography.
+It may also need an assessment.
+A vascular neurosurgeon or interventional specialist can give it.
+Surgery is not always the first step.
+The doctor may suggest observation, an endovascular approach, or additional diagnostics.

-Modern neurosurgical operations may use a microscope, endoscopic access, image navigation, neuromonitoring, stereotactic biopsy, and other technologies.
-I describe these only in general terms because the doctor discusses surgical access, scope, and risks for the specific case.
+Modern neurosurgical operations may use a microscope, endoscopic access, or image navigation.
+They may also use neuromonitoring, stereotactic biopsy, and other technologies.
+I describe these only in general terms.
+The doctor discusses surgical access, scope, and risks for the specific case.

 How I build the clinical route

 I start with the question facing the patient.
 Is a second opinion needed about a proposed operation?
 If there is a tumor, which specialist should be first?
 Are there back pain, numbness, weakness, or instability after previous treatment?
-The answer defines whether materials should go to a spine neurosurgeon, neuro-oncology specialist, vascular neurosurgeon, functional neurosurgery specialist, or another profile.
+The answer shows where the materials should go.
+The choice may be a spine neurosurgeon, neuro-oncology specialist, or vascular neurosurgeon.
+It may also be a functional neurosurgery specialist or another profile.

 Then I check the documents.
-For a neurosurgeon, access to the images themselves is often more important than translating the written report.
-A Russian MRI report helps orientation, but the doctor needs to see the images.
-If there is a DICOM disc, archive link, or imaging files, I help prepare them for the clinic.
-If something is missing, I say this before the request, so the answer is not superficial.
+For a neurosurgeon, the images themselves often matter most.
+They can matter more than translating the written report.
+A Russian MRI report helps orientation.
+But the doctor needs to see the images.
+You may have a DICOM disc, archive link, or imaging files.
+I help prepare them for the clinic.
+If something is missing, I say this before the request.
+That way the answer is not superficial.

 I separately mark situations where the trip cannot be planned slowly.
-If symptoms are worsening quickly, seizures appear, weakness is significant, speech changes, bladder control is lost, or other acute signs occur, local urgent medical assessment is needed first.
-A remote opinion in Istanbul can go in parallel, but it should not delay emergency care.
+Some signs need local urgent medical assessment first.
+These include quickly worsening symptoms, new seizures, or significant weakness.
+They also include speech changes, lost bladder control, or other acute signs.
+A remote opinion in Istanbul can go in parallel.
+But it should not delay emergency care.

 Patient route - step by step